zoffixznet/IOwesomeness/Action-Plan.md

 All of the changes are proposed for 6.d.

 We implement `IO::Cat`—a generalized version of what `IO::ArgFiles` currently does: an ability to seamlessly treat multiple filehandles as one, in read-only mode.
 The current `IO::ArgFiles` is obsoleted by `IO::Cat`, but since
-6.d language is additive and to be a more social with existing code, it is proposed for `IO::ArgFiles` to remain as simply `IO::ArgFiles is IO::Cat {}` and for `$*ARGFILES` to contain an `IO::ArgFiles` instance.
+6.d language is additive and to be a bit friedlier with existing code, it is proposed for `IO::ArgFiles` to remain as simply `IO::ArgFiles is IO::Cat {}` and for `$*ARGFILES` to contain an `IO::ArgFiles` instance.